For information on today's activities and attractions, and dining options please check Today on Grouse

 owl talks

-Included with your Mountain Admission ticket, Owl Talks are hosted by our wildlife specialists daily across from the Peak Chalet.
+Included with your Mountain Admission ticket, Owl Talks are hosted by our wildlife specialists daily during the summer season.
 Please check Today on Grouse for current Owl Talks times.

 We also currently offer an online education program, Owls of Grouse Mountain.
 Featuring one of our Owl Ambassadors, the live virtual session teaches students about these amazing “silent-flying” raptors.
 Can an owl turn its head 360 degrees?
 Why are they called raptors?
 Do they really give a “hoot”?
 Learn these interesting answers and so much more.